Awesome-Support/Awesome-Support/readme.txt

 == Changelog ==

-= 6.1.8.1
+= 6.1.9
 * Fix
-	* We fixed the User assignment issue.
+	* We fixed when the agent was not able to choose a user when changing the ticket creator field.

 = 6.1.8
 * Fix